nfrastack/herald/contrib/nixos/README.md

       * `allow_multiple` (bool): Allow multiple records.
     * `include_subdomains` (list of str): Subdomains to include.
     * `exclude_subdomains` (list of str): Subdomains to exclude.
+* `include` (str or list of str): One or more YAML files to include into the main configuration.

 This setup allows you to fully configure and manage the Container DNS Companion service declaratively using NixOS.